cillin89/withings-sync/README.md

 ### Manual release: pypi

+Will be conducted automatically within the Github-Release cycle.
 You'll find a script to create and upload a release to pypi here `contrib/do_release.sh`.
 It requires [twine](https://pypi.org/project/twine/).
 This needs the permission on the [pypi-project](https://pypi.org/project/withings-sync/).